As of Version 19:

 SnapMaps will work with almost any recent Web browser, it has been tested with Internet Explorer, Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge.
 Note that Internet Explorer 9 and earlier will not work with SnapMaps.

-SnapPlus 16 will not install on Windows XP; it is the last version of SnapPlus that is guaranteed to run on Windows Vista.
-Microsoft discontinued all support for Windows XP in April 2014, and will do so for Vista in April 2017.
+SnapPlus 19 is the last version of SnapPlus that will run on Windows 7.
+Microsoft will discontinue all support for Windows 7 in early 2020.

 Using SnapPlus on Other Operating Systems